 3GPP TS 33.401 “EPS security architecture”

-other 3GPP specifications that make reference to TS 33.401 or are referred to from TS 33.401.
+other 3GPP specifications that make reference to TS 33.401 or are referred to from TS 33.401. (e.g. TS.23.401)

 3GPP has decided to develop test specifications for the UE in the TSs of the 34-series under the responsibility of Working Group RAN5.
 3GPP saw, however, no need to develop test specifications for network elements.
 For network elements, 3GPP rather trusts that tests are run under the responsibility of the vendors.